 Advocate of education

 Vanessa Lann is also a tireless advocate and activist in the field of music education.
 She has worked in the past 25 years as a professor at Webster University Leiden, a visiting lecturer at the Hogeschool voor de Kunsten Utrecht and an A-level music teacher at the British School in the Netherlands.
 She has composed competition pieces for young players (#lovethispiece for the Daviny van Wely category of the Dutch Violin Competition), and for amateurs (bassoon double concerto Rise for the Dutch Bassoon Network).
 Her recent youth production Heartbeat (collaboration between Sally Dance Maastricht, Spoken Word Artist Dichter and Philharmonie Zuidnederland) was attended by over a thousand Dutch teenagers with accompanying workshops incorporated into their school music programmes.
 Vanessa is also frequently in demand for international juries, panels and advice committees.
 She is a judge and programmer for the European Composers and Songwriters Alliance, a Music Advisor for the Dutch Arts Council and a member of the Artistic Board of the Gaudeamus Festival (for young music pioneers).
-Her passion for community and network building, especially where the interests of female or next-generation composers are concerned, has been a priority in recent years alongside her own creative work.
+She has recently been elected to the board of BUMA Cultuur, representing the interests of Dutch composers of contemporary classical music on a national and international scale.
+Her passion for community and network building, especially where the interests of women or next-generation composers are concerned, has been a priority in recent years alongside her own creative work.
 She is an active member of the Dutch composers’ union Nieuw Geneco and contributes to their national programmes.

 In 2022 Vanessa Lann was appointed as the first Head of Composition for Film and Theatre at the ArtEZ Conservatory in Arnhem.
 In this part-time position she leads an international team of academic staff and visiting professionals from the film and music sectors to provide a dynamic, practically-based curriculum designed to equip students for future careers in composing for film and the live performing arts.